 Systemization on another level

 Everything changes and nothing remains still.
 Even without Plato – the thought leaders of 21st-century banking are painfully aware of the truth of the above statement.
 They know that a legacy institution’s only chance for survival is by turning their historical, brick-and-mortar-optimized systems into customer-focused, flexible platforms where they can be proactive about their clients’ needs and wants.
-Systems, that give way to sophisticated and streamlined pricing operations, algorithm-based rate changing processes.
+Systems, that give way to sophisticated and streamlined pricing operations, algorithm-based rate changing processes specifically for automotive lending solutions.

 But auto lending propels lenders towards customization in another way, too.
 In many cases, auto loans are the first point of contact with a given customer for the bank.
 While many customers maintain historical bank preferences due to geography and/or familiarity, they rarely look at the logo of the lender when signing a contract at a car dealership.
 They want the best rates – in exchange, the bank gets a relationship with a customer who might otherwise have been outside of their footprint.